Safety, Security & Health

 - Malaria prophylaxis depends on which areas are visited.

 If you’re going to Simien Mountains or other high-altitude destinations, you should know the precautions for altitude sickness.
-The most important one is to give yourself time to acclimate at the new altitude before trekking or doing any strenuous activities.
+The most important one is to give yourself time to acclimate to the new altitude before trekking or doing any strenuous activities.
 It’s really important to arrive in-country a day or two before your trek begins.

-Drink plenty of water and avoid alcohol while adjusting to high altitude.
+Drink plenty of water and avoid alcohol while adjusting to high altitudes.
 Snack on healthy carbs to keep your energy up.
 And always walk at a pace that’s comfortable for you.
 This isn’t the place to push yourself.